Flight-Free-UK/flight_free_uk_website/source/posts/100-black-men-walk.html.markdown

 > "Lots of the people we work with have not been exposed to natural green spaces.
 They are limited in scope when it comes to visiting or accessing spaces."

-### Where do you go on your walks, and do you have any favourite places?
+### What do you love about walking?
+Where do you go on your walks, and do you have any favourite places?

+Humans have always walked in the form of protests, pilgrimage, discovering new places or reconnecting with the natural world.
+Walking is therapeutic: when one walks, especially in natural landscapes, it gives a sense of freedom and makes you realise you are part of a greater energy.
+Walking is good for your mental and physical wellbeing as well as for companionship.

 Most of our walks take place in the Peak District National Park.
 We walk no matter the weather.
 It is not about the weather, it is how you dress!
 We take turns to lead walks and are always discovering new walking trails.